This post may contain affiliate links. Please read our disclosure policy.

 Chicken Milanese

-🔪 Slice your chicken in half horizontally.
+Slice your chicken in half horizontally.
 Cover with plastic wrap or parchment paper and pound with a meat mallet until at your desired level of thickness.
+Now you’re going to prep your stations:

-🍗 Coat the chicken well on both sides with the flour, dredge with the egg and coat with the panko.
+Dredge the chicken well on both sides with the flour, then the egg mixture and lastly, coat with the panko.
 Let it sit for 15-25 minutes on a wire rack with a baking sheet underneath.

 Caesar Salad